LeonUBubble/Machine-Learning-7641-Homework/Hw4/README.txt

-# Reinforcement Learning and MDPs

 # URL https://github.com/LeonUBubble/Machine-Learning-7641-Homework/tree/master/Hw4
-# How to run the code

-To run the code, the user should use Intellij IDEA, and build the project from this folder.

-In the src\burlap\assignment4\ folder, please locate HardGridWorldLauncher_1x1.java and HardGridWorldLauncher_2x2.java.
+User should open the fold with Intellij IDEA.

-They corresponse to the glider retrieve process MDP and the Maze MDP, respectively.

-Build the project and run these two java file to obtain figures and results.
+Please run HardGridWorldLauncher_1x1.java and HardGridWorldLauncher_2x2.java and adjust QLearning function according to your demands corresponding to the glider retrieve process MDP and the Maze MDP, respectively.
+Then build the project and run these two java files to obtain figures and results.

-You need to manually create csv data by copy the result from CMD.
+You should manually create csv data by copy the result from CMD.

-# How to plot
+# Show the plot

-All plotting python codes are inside the folder homework\plots.
-We need to run .py one by one.
+All plotting python codes start with name "mark" inside the folder homework\plots.
+We need to run *.py one by one.